 Matthew Bright’s films are often shocking and in your face and Ted Bundy is no different in this regard.
 Bright stages disturbing scenes – none the more so than the recreation of the dual murders of Janice Ott/Denise Naslund at Samnmamish Park where Bundy has one woman handcuffed up in a shed, brings another back and rapes her and then bashes her head in with a rock in full view of the imprisoned woman.
 Sitting down to watch Ted Bundy with the expectation of the usual suspense tactics of various psycho-thrillers and slasher films in the back of one’s mind, the rapidity and casualness with which Matthew Bright stages his killings is jolting – Michael Reilly Burke’s Bundy just banging people over the head, or where he wrestles a dead body into his car in full view of people walking down the street.

-Unlike some of the other recent true-life serial killer films – Ed Gein, Dahmer – Matthew Bright is not afraid to plunge into the disturbed mindspace that his subject dwells in and Ted Bundy is all the more upsetting for his doing so.
+Unlike some of the other true-life serial killer films of this period – Ed Gein, Dahmer – Matthew Bright is not afraid to plunge into the disturbed mindspace that his subject dwells in and Ted Bundy is all the more upsetting for his doing so.
 The relationship between Bundy and girlfriend Lee – where we see him petulantly slapping her around in bed or the playful cruelty with which he pushes her off the edge of a pier – is disconcertingly charted.
 There is the ever-so whacked-out moment where he asks her “Have you ever heard of submission?” and in the next shot we see her lying on her back with her feet tied to the bedhead while he fucks her, yelling “Fuck you, you bitch” at her until he is red in the face.
-Michael Reilly Burke gives an excellent performance in the title role – one that balances between smooth charm and a rapacious savagery.
+Michael Reilly Burke gives a standout performance in the title role – one that balances between smooth charm and a rapacious savagery.

 One of the intriguing facets of almost all of Matthew Bright’s films is the recurrent fascination with prison escapees.
 Prison escapees feature as central characters in all three of his directorial outings – the two Freeway films and now Ted Bundy, as well as his (non-genre) scripts for Wildfire (1988) and Gun Crazy (1992).
 Matthew Bright’s favourite heroes (usually heroines) are juvenile delinquents who have strayed onto the wrong side of the tracks.
 Bright clearly has a good deal of sympathy for the incarcerated and the way they are cruelly and indifferently treated by the system.
 He even manages to turn Ted Bundy’s final despatch to the electric chair here into an extended scene where we end up being shocked at how he is treated, despite all we have seen him do – as he is forcibly held down and his head shaved and a brutal scene where huge amounts of cotton wool are shoved up his ass, while outside the prison Bright cuts to real-life tv footage of crowds cheering the execution on and waving taunting placards.